kyma-project/kyma/docs/compass/02-01-components.md

 ## Agent

-Agent is an integral part of every Kyma Runtime, which fetches the latest configuration from Compass.
+Agent is an integral part of every Kyma Runtime and it fetches the latest configuration from Compass.
 In the future releases, Agent will:
-- Provide Runtime specific information that will be displayed in Compass UI, such as Runtime UI URL
+- Provide Runtime specific information that will be displayed in the Compass UI, such as Runtime UI URL
 - Provide Compass with Runtime configuration, such as Event Gateway URL, that should be passed to an Application
 - Send Runtime health checks to Compass